kcomain-wasteland/ail/README.md

 ## Where
 EdUHK, the World Wide Web and in various dwellings.

+## Quirks
+When re-running the formatter script, remove `fortress-` prefix.
+The LLM hallucinates way too much.

 ## License
 Code is licensed under the Unlicense.
 Data included in `/data` are ARR to their respective owners:
 - Fortress